hotschedules/slate/source/includes/making-a-call/hs-example.md

 ------------------|--------|-------------
-businessDate      | String | Business date of transaction dateTime          | String | Date Time of the transaction guestCount        | Number | Number of guests for the transaction rvcExtID          | Number | Numeric ID for the revenue center associated with the transaction
+businessDate      | String | Business date of transaction dateTime          | String | Date Time of the transaction guestCount        | Number | Number of guests for the transaction (must be a positive integer) rvcExtID          | Number | Numeric ID for the revenue center associated with the transaction